stanford-ppl/spatial-lang/docs/source/examples/dotproduct.rst

             ???
         }
     }

+Let's look at the host side first.
+For now, let's say we're loading our vectors from

 We first need some local memory to hold our vectors.
 Let's suppose for now each one has a size of 100::